mayukhg/ai-spm/README.md

 # AI Security Posture Management (AI-SPM) Platform

-A comprehensive enterprise-grade security platform designed to manage, monitor, and secure AI/ML assets throughout their lifecycle.
-The platform provides real-time threat detection, vulnerability management, compliance monitoring, and governance controls for AI systems.
+A comprehensive enterprise-grade security platform built with a hybrid microservices architecture, designed to manage, monitor, and secure AI/ML assets throughout their lifecycle.
+The platform combines Node.js performance for web services with Python's AI/ML expertise in specialized microservices.

 ## Features